Mon – Fri: 8:30 – 4:00

 Ewing, NJ 08628

-While we highly recommend Option 1, mulching your leaves with your mower, Ewing Township will pick up leaves or grass clippings when collected in biodegradable paper bags or in containers.
+While we highly recommend Option 1, mulching your leaves with your mower, Ewing Township will pick up leaves as follows.

 Property owners who wish can continue to transport and dispose of leaves, grass clippings, and yard waste collected on their properties at the Ewing Township Brush Drop Off Convenience Center on Jack Stephan Way.